imarcaos/Curso-Desenvolvimento-Web/README.md

    - C341 - What's MySQL
    - C342 - The Structured Query Language(SQL)
    - C343 - Main concepts and terms in relational databases
+   - C344 - Schema of Data bases and data types